Pop-up stores in China

 The most successful pop-up shops in China create unique and interactive experience for its customers.
 In order for a pop-up to offer a higher level of interaction and engagement, getting creative and think beyond simply selling products will be the key to differentiate from traditional retail.

-YSL Beauté launched a pop-up ‘hotel’ in Shanghai early this year to promote its new product.
+YSL Beauté launched a pop-up ‘hotel’ in Shanghai early 2019 to promote its new product.
 The hotel was located in an Art Museum featuring three floors of themed rooms.
 YSL creatively incorporated its sales effort in this pop-up store.
 Customers are encouraged to engage with the brand through make-up station, digital interactive activities, and many photo-worthy spots.
 They are also invited to redeem YSL Beauté.

 products using activity points earned along the way.
 In the hotel, they can become fully immersed in the situation and receive a unique and exclusive experience.